HL7NZ/nes-ig/input/pagecontent/index.md

 * **Business view:** The Business context of the NES

-* **Use Cases:**  The expected Use Cases including the FHIR interactions that the NES supports.
+* **Use cases:**  The expected Use Cases including the FHIR interactions that the NES supports.

+* **Important information** Onboarding, general implementation notes, frequently asked questions, glossary

-* **Onboarding and Compliance:** Information on the process for onboarding and compliance, and the specific tests for each of the NES FHIR interactions.
+* **Compliance testing:** Information on the process for onboarding and compliance, and the specific tests for each of the NES FHIR interactions.

 * **API:** Information on the specific features supported by the API.